 Year Four

-Year four students will concentrate on thesis writing and submission, viva, academic publications and next step and career planning.
+Year four students will concentrate on thesis writing and submission, viva, academic publications and planning the next steps in their careers.
 Supervision support is particularly intense during this period.
-A special feature of this programme is that students have the option of applying for transition support funding for the immediate postdoctoral programme, which has already been allocated to our programme by Wellcome.
+A special feature of this programme is that students have the option of applying for transition funding to support them in moving to the next stage of their careers.
+Current students have used this to create post-doctoral research positions, undertake additional training, work with charities or develop their research agenda.